-Below you can find schedules for all who help with worship.
 Click on the plus sign to open up the schedule.

 Welcome!
 Greeter is one of the simplest, yet most important ministries.
 A warm greeting is often the experience that sets the tone of a newcomer’s entire experience of the community!

 - Yours is an essential ministry.
 Our worship begins at the moment of greeting

 - It is important to make everyone feel welcome whether they are visitors or long-time members.